-The factory worldview has implications for nonconformity, though.
+The factory worldview has implications for individualism, though.

 Nonconformists like Natsuki are invisible because others aren’t interested in them beyond their use as tools.
 Natsuki and Tomoya are able to exploit this.
 Their phoney marriage is a cover for their nonconformity: